Appointments

 Call 999 in an emergency.
 Chest pains and / or shortness of breath constitute an emergency.

-You should only contact the surgery outside normal hours in an emergency, that is for a serious illness.
-General enquiries and minor illness should wait until the next working day.
+You should not contact the surgery when we are closed unless there is an emergency.
+General enquiries and minor illness can wait until the next working day.

 Minor Injuries Department